pdorrell/test-popup-extension/README.md

 * Refresh page in browser
 * Click on extension icon

-You can also access a copy of the same test web page at http://pdorrell.github.io/test-popup-extension/.
+You can access a copy of the same test web page at http://pdorrell.github.io/test-popup-extension/.